akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/GoogleBigQuerySourceDoc.java) { #imports }

 At the beginning you will need a config to work with.
-This config will handle your session, and your service-token.
-If you create multiple requests to the same source (likely to happen) you should create it once and try to reuse it.

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/GoogleBigQuerySourceDoc.scala) { #init-config }